banner

 // Inbound queue has at least one entry.

-// Retrieve an event from the queue
+// Retrieve one event from the queue

 mPendingEvent = mInboundQueue.front();